moe-jo99/moe-jo99/README.md

 ## About me
-- 🔭 My interests are Compilers, AI, and game development (Rust, Unity).
+- 🔭 My interests are Compilers, AI, and game development.
 - ?
 Currently delving into different web frameworks
 - 📫 mchamas@ualberta.ca